Suggest a Songfact / Artistfact

-This song is actually about a failed relationship; only the phase "Last Christmas," when the relationship came to head, refers to the festive season.
-Despite this it has become an annual Christmas standard on UK radio stations.
+Written and produced by George Michael, this song actually has very little to do with Christmas - it's about a failed relationship.
+Only the phase "Last Christmas," when the relationship comes to a head, refers to the festive season.
+Despite this, it has become an annual Christmas standard, especially in the UK.

-This was a charity record with its proceeds going to famine relief in Ethiopia.
+This was released as a charity record with its proceeds going to famine relief in Ethiopia.
 Apart from "Do They Know It's Christmas

 ," which prevented this from reaching #1, it is the biggest selling Christmas song in the UK.
 (George Michael features on both songs).

-Numerous artists have covered this song including Ashley Tisdale, Coldplay, Jimmy Eat World and Taylor Swift, who reached #28 on the Billboard country with her version.
+Numerous artists have covered this song including Ashley Tisdale, Coldplay, Kim Wilde, Jimmy Eat World, The xx, Kylie Minogue, Carly Rae Jepsen, and Taylor Swift, who reached #28 on the US Country chart with her version.
 In 2009 a version by the cast of Fox-TV's Glee finally took the song into the Hot 100 when their rendition debuted at #63.

-The song never charted on the US Billboard Hot 100 as it was released only as a promotional, not commercially-available, 7-inch single in 1984.
+The song didn't chart on the US Hot 100 after its initial release in 1984, as it was only available as a promotional, not commercially available, 7-inch single.

-In Japan it has sold over 600,000 copies making it the best-selling single that did not reach that country's top-10 chart.
+In Japan it has sold over 600,000 copies, making it the best-selling single that did not reach that country's Top 10.

 The song's music video sees George Michael and Andrew Ridgeley accompanying girlfriends to see friends at their home in a ski resort.
 The duo's backing singers Pepsi and Shirlie also star in the clip along with Spandau Ballet bassist Martin Kemp, the boyfriend and future husband of Shirlie Holliman.

 The songwriters of Barry Manilow's hit single "Can't Smile Without You